Birkhoff strata of Sato Grassmannian and algebraic curves: Stratum . Weierstrass function reduction

 while the curve (\ref{1stratTrig}) takes the form

 Finally, for the Weierstrass reduction, i.e. for

 the curve (\ref{1F45}) is

 It is a straightforward check that this equation is satisfied due to equations (\ref{wprel}) and (\ref{1stratTrig}).
 The formula (\ref{p4p5WP}) gives us a parameterization of the genus one $(4,5)$ curve (\ref{1F45}) in terms of Weierstrass $\wp$-function.

-In a similar manner one can get Weierstrass function parameterization of $(n,n+1)$ curves $n=5,6,7,\dots$ of genus one.
+In a similar manner one can get Weierstrass function parameterization of $ (n,n+1)$ curves $n=5,6,7,\dots$ of genus one.